 Experienced faculty and well-trained dissection hall technicians enable our undergraduate and postgraduate students to learn in detail about the normal human anatomical structures.
 The department of anatomy offers one of the popular postgraduate courses pursued by many physicians for lucrative careers in research or academics.
 Spacious dissection halls, well-equipped histology lab, and anatomy museum in the department of anatomy create a congenial learning environment for our students.

-In the end, the student shall be able to:
+At the end of the academic session on human anatomy, the student shall be able to:

-- Comprehend the normal disposition, clinically relevant interrelationships, functional and cross-sectional anatomy of various structures in the body.
+- Comprehend the normal disposition, clinically relevant interrelationships, functional and cross-sectional morphology of various structures in the body.

-- Identify the microscopic structure and correlate the ultrastructure of various organs with the functions as a prerequisite for understanding the altered state in various disease processes.
+- Identify the microscopic anatomical units of the human body, and correlate the cell structure of various organs with the functions, as a prerequisite to understanding the altered state in various disease processes.

 |1||General histology slides||37|

 |2||Systemic histology slides||46|